aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 # Welcome to CarbonLake Quickstart CDK Application

-CarbonLake Quickstart is a decarbonization data accelerator solution built on existing AWS Services.
+CarbonLake Quickstart (CLQS) is a decarbonization data accelerator solution built on existing AWS Services.
 CarbonLake Quickstart reduces the undifferentiated heavy lifting of ingesting, standardizing, transforming, and calculating carbon and ghg emission data so that customers can build decarbonization reporting, forecasting, and analytics solutions and products for internal and external use.
 CarbonLake includes a purpose-built data pipeline, data quality module, data lineage module, emissions calculator microservice, business intelligency services, managed forecasting service, graphQL api, and sample web application.
 CarbonLake data is ingested through the CarbonLake landing zone, and can be ingested from any service within or connected to the AWS cloud.

 ## 🛠 What you will build